jumphone/scRef/README.md

 Visualize low-quality scRNA-seq data in the tSNE plot of high-quality scRNA-seq data.

-Cell types of low-quality data must be involved in high-quality data.
+Cell types in the low-quality data must be covered by the high-quality data.

 <b> Workflow </b>: